- Parents Home

 - Sign up for formula companies' clubs and special programs (through the mail or online) that may offer discounts, coupons, and/or free formula and other products.

 - Compare prices on formula at online retailers.
-Some online stores have special "mom" clubs that allow you to save regularly on certain products every month, especially if you join a subscription service.
+Some online stores have special "mom" clubs that let you save regularly on some products every month.

-- Check for specials at your local grocery stores and/or baby retailer.
+- Check for specials at your grocery store, baby store retailer, or local wholesale/bulk items store.

 - Feeding Your Newborn